-

 ART is usually three ARVs in one pill – called a fixed-dose combination.

-The combination of ARVs is: tenofovir, lamivudine and dolutegravir.
+Since 2020 the recommended combination is tenofovir, lamivudine and dolutegravir.
 This combination is called TLD.

 -